MafteiMarius/hiking-weather/README.md

 # HikeCast

-A weather companion for hiking in the Romanian Carpathians.
+A weather companion for hiking mainly in the Romanian Carpathians, but can be used to look up the weather summary of any point on Earth.

-Most weather apps tell you it will be 18 degrees and partly cloudy.
-That is not what you need to know at 4 AM before driving to a trailhead.
-HikeCast answers the questions that actually matter on a mountain: are the ridge gusts safe, will a thunderstorm build over the ridge, is it cold enough up there for ice — and turns the answer into a single go / no-go score per day.
+Built as an app to help me make decisions when I have a hard time deciding on a trail to hike

-Built as a learning project and as a tool I use on real trips.
+It is a learning project and as a tool I use on real trips.

 ## Status